Kenya destinations and safaris guide

 Kenya Safaris and Destinations Guide

-A complete guide to our Kenya safaris and destinations, hotels and lodges, activities, things to do on your safari with us to Kenya!
+A complete guide to our Kenya safari guide and destinations, hotels and lodges, activities, things to do on your safari with us to Kenya!

 Kenya is a member of the East African community and has a coastline.
 It is bordered by Uganda in the West, Tanzania in the South, and the Indian Ocean in the East.
 At the sound of the name Kenya what comes in one’s mind is the word “safari”.
 It is endowed with mountain ranges, Lakes, Savanna grasslands, Caves, the Eastern Great Rift Valley; generally its topography is just amazing.